 Are you prepared to do everything I mentioned on your own?

-Basically, they teach you how to do all the things I just mentioned above, but you will end up doing it right, thanks to their proven knowledge and expertise.
+They teach you how to do all the things I just mentioned above.
+You will end up doing it right, thanks to their proven knowledge and expertise.
 It’s worth paying to be mentored along the way as long as you are willing to do all the hard work yourself.

-Once they guide you with one invention, you’ll know how to do it on your own for your next bright idea.
+Once they guide you with one invention, you’ll know how to do it yourself for your next bright idea.